sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to Azure SQL.md

 10. Build the solution.
 Ensure that no errors appear.
 We added `SalesByYearDbSet` to **DataContext** because **HomeController.cs** references it.
 We deleted the controllers and their associated views because we will scaffold them again from the models.

+    > **Note**: If you encounter build errors, verify that the `_ViewImports.cshtml` file in the `Views` directory was not accidentally deleted.
+If it was, simply copy the [file from the project GitHub repository](https://raw.githubusercontent.com/microsoft/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/master/Hands-on%20lab/lab-files/starter-project/NorthwindMVC/Views/_ViewImports.cshtml).

 11. Right-click the **Controllers** folder and select **Add** (1).
 Select **New Scaffolded Item...** (2).

    ![Adding a new scaffolded item.](./media/add-scaffolded-item.png "New scaffolded item")